AshwinPavanKadha/Hospitality_Insights_for_AtliQ/README.md

 - [x]	Establishing data model relationships with Power Pivot ⚡ and Data Modelling , Relations.
 - [x]	Utilizing DAX to create calculated columns and measures like SUM,SUMX, CALCULATE.
 - [x]	Created appealing visuals 📊 using the features of diverse charts and formatted them to make presentable.
-- [x]	Derived insights 🔎 focused on stake holder goals which significantly helps in decision making 📉 for Marketing and Finance teams at AtliQ Hardware
+- [x]	Derived insights 🔎 focused on stake holder goals which significantly helps in decision making 📉 for Revenue teams at AtliQ Hotels

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports and importance of data informed decision making
+- [x]	Refined understanding of practices in Hospitality domain importance of data informed decision making
 - [x]	Gained the knowledge about the factors involved in decision making
 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.